The Bitter Watches of the Night

 I’ve lost pieces of my heart before —

-Yet I must again open that door –
+Yet I must again beg at his door,

-It is for me and us, I keep you still –
+It is for us, I keep you with me still –

 Breathing and loving and aching –